dhis2-metadata/IMM_AGG/docs/imm_agg-design-0.9.2.md

 ![Validation](resources/images/IMM_AGG_image13.png "Validation")

 This same type of logic is applied to all of the vaccinations within both the _Vaccinations - children_ and _Vaccinations - women of childbearing age_ sections.

-### Consumables

-For consumables (items including safety boxes, ADS, etc.) validation rules are applied directly within the stock section.
-_Consumable waste <= consumption_

-We can apply this rule using safety boxes as an example.

-1. Consumable waste = `(Safety boxes missing + Safety boxes broken)`
-2. Consumable consumption = `(Safety boxes starting balance + Safety boxes received) - Safety boxes ending balance`

-The logic used here is simpler to understand compared to the validation rules used for the vaccinations.
-These rules ensure that we have not used more of the consumable than is available within the facility.

 ## Immunisation Outputs